sewarqudah003/Student-Performance/README.md

 ## Submission Instructions
 1. Fork this repository
-2. Create a folder inside `submissions/` with your name
-3. Add your Jupyter Notebook
+2. Add your Jupyter Notebook(Or Colab)
-4. Create a Pull Request
+3. Create a Pull Request